waydabber/BetterDisplay/README.md

 ## Compatibility

-The app should be compatible with all M1 class machines running Monterey.
+The app should be compatible with all M1 class machines (MacBook Air, Mini, 2020 and 2021 MacBook Pros) running Monterey.

 ## How can I help?